Home Security Cost

 Magnetic Contact Sensors

 The first additional cost you may want to consider if you wish to improve your home security is the magnetic contact sensor.
-This will cost between £16 and £19 each, and they work with both the wired and wireless alarm systems.
+This will cost between £16 and £19 each, and they work with both the wired systems and wireless alarm systems.

 Magnetic contact sensors are placed on doors of homes and sometimes windows and other opening fixtures within your home.
 The primary purpose is to be highly effective in triggering any unauthorized access close to your premises.